-As previously reported, on May 19, 2022, the FERC approved in part, and denied in part, NERC's proposed revisions to its Rules of Procedure ("ROP") proposed in NERC's September 29, 2021 filing.
-Specifically, the FERC approved the proposed revisions to the NERC ROP for the Personnel Certification and Credential Maintenance Program in ROP section 600, the Training and Education Program in ROP section 900, and Confidential Information in ROP section 1500.
+Program in ROP section 600, the Training and Education Program in ROP section 900, and Confidential Information in ROP section 1500.
 The FERC approved CMEP-related ROP sections 401, 404, 407-409; Appendix 2 (other than the definition of "Self-Logging"); and Appendix 4C sections 5.0, 6.0, 7.0, 8.0, 9.0, and Attachment 1.
 The FERC rejected certain of the proposed revisions to ROP sections 402, 403, 405, and 406, Appendix 2, and Appendix 4C (concerned that, taken together, those revisions could adversely impact the nature and extent of the ERO's and the FERC's oversight of reliability compliance and enforcement activities).
 Accordingly, the FERC directed that NERC submit a 60-day compliance filing (on or before July 18, 2022) reinstating language in its ROP.
 On July 18, 2022, NERC submitted a compliance filing in response to the requirements of the May 19, 2022 order.
-Comments on that compliance filing are due on or before August 8, 2022.
+Comments on that compliance filing were due on or before August 8, 2022; none were filed.
+NERC's compliance filing is pending before the FERC.

-Rules of Procedure Changes (Reliability Standards Development Revisions) (RR21-8)
+• Rules of Procedure Changes (Reliability Standards Development Revisions) (RR21-8)

-On August 18, 2021, NERC filed for approval revisions to sections 300 (Reliability Standards Development), Appendix 3B (Procedure for Election of Members of the Standards Committee) and Appendix 3D (Development of Registered Ballot Body Criteria) of the NERC Rules of Procedure ("ROP"), which are designed to update language, staff titles, and processes; remove unnecessary or duplicative obligations; and clarify roles and responsibilities related to the development of Reliability Standards (the "Reliability Standards Development ROP Revisions").
-Comments on this filing were due on or before September 8, 2021; none were filed.
+On August 25, 2022, the FERC approved NERC's revisions to sections 300 (Reliability Standards Development), Appendix 3B (Procedure for Election of Members of the Standards Committee) and Appendix 3D (Development of Registered Ballot Body Criteria) of the NERC Rules of Procedure ("ROP"), which are designed to update language, staff titles, and processes; remove unnecessary or duplicative obligations; and clarify roles and responsibilities related to the development of Reliability Standards (the "Reliability Standards Development ROP Revisions").
+The Reliability Standards Development ROP Revisions were approved and became effective as of August 25, 2022.
+In approving the Revisions, the FERC found Public Citizen's protests related to NERC's governance of this proceeding because NERC did not propose revisions to those governance arrangements.
+Unless the August 25 order is challenged, this proceeding will be concluded.